Session for beginners: Your Session starts here

 Next, type and send a message to your new contact.
 They will receive your message as a friend request.
 You won’t be able to send any additional messages until they accept your friend request, but once they have accepted, you’re free to message like you would normally.

-Now, let’s take a look at how to message more than one person once — groups.
+Now, let’s take a look at ways to message more than one person once — groups.

-Open groups are unencrypted group chats which can contain a very large number of members.
-Open groups are intended for large online communities, and don’t have the security and privacy features of sessions and closed groups.
+Open groups are group chats with lower security which can contain a very large number of members.
+Open groups are intended for large online communities, and don’t have the same security and privacy features of sessions and closed groups.